 We found no significant difference between the GE and the non-GE males in either the recapture rate or their longevity in the field cages.
-Although mating performance was lower than the non-GE comparator insect, it was still considered in an acceptable range and exceeded the mating success of insects from previous mating-based pest management programs.
+Although mating performance was lower than the non-GE comparative insect, it was still considered in an acceptable range and exceeded the mating success of insects from previous mating-based pest management programs.

 These results were incorporated into a population model designed to predict the effect of sustained releases of GE males on the population size of pest diamondback moths.
 The model indicated that regular releases of these GE males would lead to effective suppression of a target pest population.

 In the experiments conducted in field cages, the GE moth showed a strong performance in the first trials under field conditions.
-The field cage longevity analysis showed that there was no significant difference between the GE and the non-GE comparator in either the recapture rate or the longevity over the time period assessed.
+The field cage longevity analysis showed that there was no significant difference between the GE and the non-GE comparative in either the recapture rate or the longevity over the time period assessed.
 The GE males performed well in competing against non-GE males for female mates.